-It’s funny how quickly the music industry and social media change.
+It’s funny how quickly the music industry changes.
 One day A is good.
 The next day B is better.
-Then a week later, C trumps them both.
+Then a week later, C trumps both.
 After trying both CDBaby and Tunecore, I’ve seen my allegiance shift back and forth.
 So I thought I’d offer pros and cons of each company and their respective methods.

 Oh and because we don’t assume anything on this blog here’s the definition of a digital distributor for those who don’t know.

 Digital Distributor: a company or “middle man” (if you will) that sends your music to online music stores such as iTunes, AmazonMP3, Napster, Rhapsody…etc.